The Cop Number of the One-Cop-Moves Game on Planar Graphs: The Construction of the Planar Graph

 \textbf{Note on terminology.} We will treat $\cD$ as an embedding of the graph on the surface of $D$ because it is quite convenient and natural to express features of $\cD$ in geometric terms.
 Thus we will often employ geometric terms such as \emph{midpoint}, \emph{parallel}, and \emph{side}; the corresponding graph-theoretic meaning of these terms will be clear from the context.
 The \emph{distance} between any two vertices $u$ and $v$ in a graph $G$, denoted $d_G(u,v)$, will always mean the number of edges in a shortest path connecting $u$ and $v$.
-Let $v \in V(\cD)$ and $H$ be any subgraph of $\cD$.
-By abuse of notation, we will write $d_{\cD}(\ga,v)$ (resp.~$d_{\cD}(\la_i,v))$ to denote the distance between $\ga$ and $v$ (resp.~ between $\la_i$ and $v$) at the point of consideration. $d_{\cD}(\ga,H)$ and $d_{\cD}(\la_i,H)$ are defined analogously.
+Given any $A,B \subseteq V(\cD)$ and any $v \in V(\cD)$, define